 Starting with the stock market crash of 1987 and continuing on with the Long-Term Capital Management crisis and the collapse of the dot.com Former Fed Chairman Alan Greenspan responded to these events with an assurance that the Fed would be ready to standby and provide whatever liquidity was needed to keep financial markets from collapsing into a 1930s style catastrophe where the stock market lost more than 90% of its value and did not return to peak levels for nearly thirty years.

 Traders and speculators began to rely on these assurances and even referred to them as the “Greenspan Put.”
-The Greenspan Put did not provide anyone with the specific ability to put their holdings to another party (that would not come until the collapse of Lehman Brother’s and the expanding of the Fed Balance sheet), but they did rely on the comfort that any down turn in the markets would be met with swift accommodative action by the Fed that would lessen losses and/or shorten the time frame of such downturns.
+The Greenspan Put did not provide anyone with the specific ability to put their holdings to another party (that would not come until the collapse of Lehman Brothers and the expanding of the Fed Balance sheet).
+Still, they did rely on the comfort that any downturn in the markets would be met with swift accommodative action by the Fed that would lessen losses and shorten the time frame of such declines.

 Raising the Stakes